fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 })
 ```

-Since we are now making trustworthy code and trying to make sure that we are getting exactly what we want from the requests we should get started with the goal of parsing and validating each field we are waiting for.
+Since we are now making trustworthy code and trying to make sure that we are getting exactly what we want from the requests, we should get started with the goal of parsing and validating each field we are waiting for.

 The skeleton of the function <i>toNewDiaryEntry</i> looks like the following: